MarieAugerMethe/InformedHSA/README.md

 These files are not stand alone files.
 They are meant to be loaded in the simulation code and all of the columns are detailed in the code itself.
+They are in the main folder of the repository, not in the `Data` folder.

 ## Case study 1: murres

 The data files associated with the first case study are found in the subfolder `1_Murres`.

 1. `murres_rsf_clean_maxdist.csv`: file that contains the movement data for thick-billed murres.
 Found in the subfolder `Movement`.
 Specifically, this file contains the farthest location from the colony 54 murres did during a foraging bout (~ 1 day; deployment < 26 hours).
 The columns are:
     - dep_id: the identifier for the deployment